blofin/blofin-api-docs/index.md

 When subscribing to a public channel, use the address of the public service.
 When subscribing to a private channel, use the address of the private service

-* Request limit: The total number of 'subscribe'/'unsubscribe'/'login' requests per connection is limited to 480 times per hour.
+* Request limit: The total number of `subscribe` / `unsubscribe` / `login` requests per connection is limited to 480 times per hour.

 <aside class="notice">